 If I have an old pension can I move it into my new pension?

 It may be possible to move (transfer) your old pension plan to your new pension, but you will need independent financial advice to see if your old plan has any special benefits attached to it, before you go ahead and transfer.

 When can I take money out of my personal pension?

 Under current legislation, the earliest age benefits can be taken from a personal pension fund is age 55 (the minimum pension age).
 However, the government has proposed to increase the minimum pension age to 57 after which it will always remain 10 years below the state pension age.

 How will I know when I have enough to retire?

 You should receive an annual statement from your provider which will tell you how much you have in your fund and a projection of how much you may get at your chosen retirement age.
-However, your provider will not advise you if this is sufficient for your needs.
-It is therefore, recommended that you have regular reviews with an independent financial adviser who will be able to inform you if you are on track to retire on the income you will require in retirement.
+However, your provider will not advise if this is sufficient for your needs.
+It is recommended that you have regular reviews with an independent financial adviser who will be able to inform you if you are on track to retire on the income you will require in retirement.